-There are five key reasons leaders with responsibility for product innovation, design, development, sourcing and/or production are challenged with getting their programs approved and funded:
+There are five key reasons leaders responsible for product innovation, design, development, sourcing and/or production are challenged with getting approval and funding for new product-related programs:

 - Time to Benefit – In a perfect world, product leaders would prefer to introduce improvement programs into the product development lifecycle at the beginning of a new season.
-Most product development timelines for a season range between 42 and 52 weeks, and a transformational program takes as long as 39 weeks.
+Most product development timelines for a season range between 42 and 52 weeks and completing a transformational program can take as long as 39 weeks.
 These long timelines mean that benefits from an improved product program may not be realized for at least 18 months.
-In contrast, investments in digital commerce, digital marketing and retail stores may achieve meaningful benefits as quickly as 3 to 6 months.
-Organizations that prioritize by payback period and use shorter ROI horizons will be consistently challenged to commit financial investment in product initiatives whose performance metrics are inherently opposite to that of the overall organization.
+In contrast, investments in digital commerce, digital marketing and retail stores may achieve meaningful benefits as quickly as three to six months.
+Organizations that prioritize budget allocation based on payback period and shorter ROI horizons will be consistently challenged to commit financial investment in product initiatives whose performance metrics are inherently opposite to that of the overall organization.

 - Isolation of Benefits – Top-line growth, margin improvement, better product costs, operating cost leverage, shorter product development lifecycles and increased levels of compliance are important indicators relied upon to evaluate performance.
-While product-related programs factor into all of these indicators, many other programs sponsored by adjacent functional leaders in supply chain, merchandising and marketing also seek to take credit for these same metrics.
+While product-related programs factor into all of these indicators, many other programs, sponsored by adjacent functional leaders in supply chain, merchandising and marketing, also seek to take credit for improvements in these same metrics.
 It is very difficult to assign sole responsibility for these quantitative benefits to just product leader-sponsored programs.

 - Cross-Functional Commitment – Most effective product-related improvement programs require participation across product innovation, design, development, sourcing and production.
-It can often be a challenge to gain alignment and sponsorship across these five or more functions at a level of commitment required to seek meaningful funding.
+Establishing alignment and sponsorship across these five or more functions at the level of commitment required to seek meaningful funding is often a challenge.

 - Quantification of Strategic Benefits – Product leaders often cite strategic impacts as the most important reason for pursing a program.
 These reasons may include: